socialmind/healthywp/README.md

 ## Contact us

-If you want to report a problem or suggest an enhancement we'd love for you to [open an issue](https://github.com/socialmind/wordpress-plugin-observatory/issues) at this Github repository because then we can get right on it.
+If you want to report a problem or suggest an enhancement we'd love for you to [open an issue](https://github.com/healthywp/issues) at this Github repository because then we can get right on it.

 You can also contact Apostolos by e-mail (kritikos AT socialmind DOT gr) or on [twitter](http://www.twitter.com/akritiko).

 ## Highlights

+- HealthyWP was featured on [Mozilla Global Sprint 2018](https://www.mozillapulse.org/entry/640).
-- The project was selected for the [5th round of Mozilla Open Leaders](https://mozilla.github.io/leadership-training/round-5/projects/#wordpress-plugin-observatory) program.
+- HealthyWP was selected for the [5th round of Mozilla Open Leaders](https://mozilla.github.io/leadership-training/round-5/projects/#wordpress-plugin-observatory) program.